Tree shaping: Common techniques

 Some techniques are common to all the above methods though sometimes they are used differently for each.

 Framing might consist of a combination or any one of several materials, including the tree itself, living or dead.

 Grafting is a commonly employed technique that exploits the natural biological process of inosculation.
 A branch is cut and held in place, it can be of the same plant or another cultivar of the plant.
 Grafting is applied to create permanent connections and joints.

 Pruning can be used to balance a design by controlling and directing growth into a desired shape.

-Timing is used as part of the construction is intrinsic to achieving this art form.
+Timing is used as part of the construction and is intrinsic to achieving this art form.